01 of 08

 Choosing What and How Much to Plant

 Everyone has their favorite fruits and vegetables.
 Your family may enjoy tomatoes and shy away from eggplant.
 Maybe you'd like to add more beans to your diet or want to try a new variety of squash this year.
-Are there any good companion plants for your favorites that you might want to plant as well?
+Ask yourself, are there any good companion plants for your favorites that you might want to plant as well?

 The first key to plant selection is to think about what you're actually going to eat.
 There is no point in putting hours of work into growing food that goes to waste.